01 of 10

 Cut Butter Into Flour

-To begin, combine the flour, sugar, salt and baking powder in a bowl.
-Then add cubes of cool butter and cut in the butter with a pastry blender as shown here.Continue to 2 of 10 below.
+To begin, combine the flour, sugar, salt, and baking powder in a bowl.
+Then, add cubes of chilled butter and cut in the butter with a pastry blender.Continue to 3 of 10 below.

 03 of 10